 If you have a router that doesn’t let you disable SIP ALG, consider purchasing a different router that either doesn’t have SIP ALG, or lets you disable it.
-Take a look at our Network Hardware Recommendations for general guidelines.

 If replacing your router isn’t a viable option, you could put one phone in your router’s DMZ.
 Although this will expose your phone to the open Internet, it eliminates the SIP ALG issue without requiring you to purchase new hardware.

 Most routers include a firewall, which is a filter that blocks traffic that should not be allowed in or out.
 For smaller offices with off-the-shelf routers, these firewalls may need to be modified or turned off.
 On enterprise-level equipment, certain rules may need to be added.
 The IT administrator should make these adjustments.

 The following settings listed below can typically be found in a commercially available router’s web interface and can be easily checked on/off…

 It is recommended to have the customer’s IT administrator apply the following changes listed below to ensure it is done properly…

 To ensure that traffic is not being blocked, the following ports used for VoIP communication to our servers should be opened:

 • SIP Ports 5060, 6060